WuKunhuan/HKU_ENGG1340_Group_Project_wukunhuan/README.md

     After these steps, a terminal interface of the game will be available.
 Follow the game instructions in the game for the normal operation.
 Always save the game progress to avoid loss of progress from accidental crashes.
 Please refer to the Sample Gamerun file for a better sense of how the game interface looks like.
     Sometimes, if nothing is coming up in the game, just return one more blank line, and then it should be OK (the getline function sometimes let users to enter again in case the previous enter is nothing).
 Have fun with both subgames and try different game modes  :)

+    After finishing the game, if needed you can type in the following command to clear the .o files make clean